I7-Examples/When-in-Rome-2/docs/source.txt

 		increase the breath count of the creature by 1;
 		if the breath count of the creature > 3: say "At this point [the creature] is overwhelmed by lack of whatever it breathes, and collapses.";
-			end the game saying "Unfortunately, you are unable to revive the thing";
+			end the story saying "Unfortunately, you are unable to revive the thing";
 	if the creature is dying:
 		say "Too long without sustenance, [the creature] succumbs to a coma and death.";
-		end the game saying "You have killed your Visitor.";
+		end the story saying "You have killed your Visitor.";
 		rule succeeds.

 A creature behavior rule (this is the poisoned creature rule):